 However, trucking companies make a lot of money and often play corporate shell games to protect their assets and reduce their premiums.
 We had a case recently where we obtained the insurance policy of the defendant trucking company, and just 12 months prior to our specific trucking accident, the defendant trucking company reduced the insurance policy limits from 10 Million Dollars to 2 Million Dollars.
 You need to be a detective in these cases, and after reviewing thousands of documents, we were able to establish that the companies net worth was over 100 Million Dollars.
 This research helped us obtain a favorable settlement for our client.

-Hold the Trucking Company (Employer) Responsible
+Always Try to Hold the Trucking Company (Employer) Responsible

 Pennsylvania law allows an injured person to hold the employer responsible for negligent hiring, negligent retention, and negligent supervision of an employee truck driver.
 This is very important, as many of the truck drivers are not wealthy, and you need to often find additional defendants with deeper pockets.
 Employers are responsible to ensure that they hire safe drivers.
 Trucking companies have a legal duty to make certain that the drivers they hire do not have a history of accidents, tickets or other legal violations.
 Trucking companies also have a responsibility to test drivers for drug use.